-Chugach currently operates over 2,100 miles of power lines and clears on a 3 to 4-year cycle to effectively maintain and provide reliable service.
-For distribution lines normally found in residential areas, the entire easement is cleared which is generally 20 feet total centered on the overhead or underground lines.
-For the larger transmission lines, clearing can extend 100 feet total centered on the overhead or underground lines.
+Chugach currently operates over 2,400 miles of power lines and clears on a 3 to 4-year cycle to effectively maintain and provide reliable service.
+Regarding distribution lines, which are normally found in residential areas, the entire easement is cleared which is generally 20 feet total centered on the overhead or underground lines.
+Regarding the larger transmission lines, clearing can extend 100 feet total centered on the overhead or underground lines.

-Chugach clears roughly 200 miles of right-of-way annually.
+Chugach clears roughly 250 miles of right-of-way annually.